Buck Bumble: Development

-The game was built with the rumble feature in mind, allowing the player to feel the impact of getting hit, supposedly increasing the sense of realism.
-This feature of the game was capitalized on by the company Joy Tech, which made an official "Buck Bumble Pack" which was sold with the game exclusively at Dixons and Currys, however it was a third-party peripheral not licensed by Nintendo.
-The game's soundtrack was composed by Justin Scharvona and consists entirely of speed garage.
-"I've intentionally tried to go for something that fits in with the futuristic, and not cutesy, something a bit harder", Scharvona explained.
-"We didn't want to do sort of boring techno stuff as well, or jungle, so we picked speed garage, it's funkier than house and garage".
+The game was built with the rumble feature in mind, allowing the player to feel the impact of getting hit, with the intention of increasing the sense of realism.
+This feature was capitalised on by Joy Tech, which made an official "Buck Bumble Pack" that was sold in the UK with the game at Dixons and Currys, however it was a third-party peripheral not licensed by Nintendo.
+According to the lead programmer Carl Graham, the game started out as a test of a flight simulator made by him for fun, before it "evolved into a flying bee, and the horror we know as Buck Bumble today was born".

+The soundtrack was composed by Justin Scharvona and is entirely in the genre of speed garage because he wanted to "go for something that [stylistically fit] in with the futuristic, and [something] not cutesy, something a bit harder".
+As both techno and jungle were considered overdone, speed garage was picked as it was "funkier than house and garage".